 The next thing I want to say to you is that I’m a coffee creamer junkie.
 It’s the truth.
 We go through large quantities of the bottled sweet stuff in our house, mostly because I can’t drink my coffee without it.
 And it’s not just a little splash.
 It’s of the “would you like a little coffee with your creamer?” variety.
 People make fun of me for it – those coffee purists out there – you know who they are.

 So, I woke up one morning recently to a freshly brewed pot of coffee and not a drop of creamer.
 Blast!
-Pastor Alaska was out of town and in what must have been a moment of exhaustion, I had completely overlooked the fact that we were out of the creamy liquid that makes every cup of coffee drinkable for me.
+In what must have been a moment of exhaustion, I had completely overlooked the fact that we were out of the creamy liquid that makes every cup of coffee drinkable for me.
 Suddenly, I had an idea.
 A wonderful, terrific, morning-rectifying, sanity-saving idea.
 I had a batch of homemade Pumpkin Spice Latte Syrup sitting in a jar in the refrigerator.
 And I had a carton of half-and-half.
 Eureka!
 I’ve found it.
 Syrup, cream, vanilla + coffee and I was one happy girl again.
 And let me tell you, I made two big batches of this homemade creamer back to back, and when it was all gone and I went back to the bottled sweet stuff, I had a hard time transitioning back.
 Because this homemade stuff is that good.
 In fact, I made sure I had all the ingredients on hand this week to make up another batch.

 Pumpkin Spice Coffee Creamer

 - 1c prepared [Pumpkin Spice Latte Syrup|http://alaskascratch.wpengine.com/2011/10/08/pumpkin-spice-latte-syrup-2/], chilled